Lewable3d/Reading-Notes/Class 03.md

   - Large projects may have multiple repositories for different parts of their system (Repo for front end code vs Repo for back end code)
   - *Repos* (Repositories) can live on GitHub and/or your computer.

+## Cloning
+copying Repos from your GitHub to your computer: connecting information between GitHub and your computer.

 :smirk: